It’s the stuff of nightmares.

-Next you wade into the cube farm looking for the largest cubes.
-Nothing.
+Next you wade into the cube farm looking for the largest cube.

 Finally, you run the aisles like a lab rat, vainly searching for a Bob, any Bob.
-Unbelievably, you work for the only organization in the English speaking world to not employ anyone named Bob.
-Not even a Robert or a Roberta.
+Unbelievably, you work for the only organization in the English speaking world that does not employ someone named Bob.

 So you ask around.
 “Hi!” you say, “I am looking for Bob, can you tell me where he sits?”